apiato/documentation/docs/optional-components/tests.md

 ### Definition {#definition}

-Tests classes are created to test the Application classes are working as expected.
+Tests classes are created to test if the Application classes are working as expected.

-The two most essential Tests types for this architecture are the Unit Tests and the Functional Tests.
+The two most essential Test types for this architecture are the Unit Tests and the Functional Tests.
 However, Integration and Acceptance Tests can be used as well.

 ### Principles {#principles}